gasparka/thesis/docs/2_pyha.rst

 One inconvenience is that every register on signal path delays the output signal by 1 sample, this is also called pipeline delay or latency.
 This situation is shown on :numref:`acc_sim_delay` that shows the simulation results for the ``Acc`` module.
 Note that the model is implemented without register semantics, thus has no pipeline delays.
-This can be seen from the :numref:`acc_sim_delay`, hardware related simulations are delayed by 1 compared to the software model.
+This can be seen from the :numref:`acc_sim_delay`, hardware related simulations are delayed by 1 sample, compared to the software model.

 .. _acc_sim_delay:
 .. figure:: ../examples/accumulator/img/acc_sim_delay.png